samucap/orion_trader/README.md

 ## TODO

+X - Go back 5 years and rolling fetches and calculations

 - change MinIO writes to be batched
-- more robust testing of indicators
+- NEED TO VERIFY indicators calculations
 - more robust benchmarking
 - tests for concurrency
 - add more tests